 - No easy sharing of packages.
 If 2 images install the same package, the bits for that package are downloaded twice.
 It isn’t uncommon for users to construct complicated “inheritence” chains to help work around this issue1.

 - Order dependent image builds.
 Order matters in a Dockerfile — even when it doesn’t have to.
 Often times two actions have zero interaction with each other.
-But Docker has no way of knowing that so must assume that every action depends on everything coming previously.
+But Docker has no way of knowing that so must assume that every action depends on all preceding actions.

 Package manager cruft.
 Most well built Dockerfiles have something like: